AoE2: Definitive Edition Update 158041 — Full Patch Notes

 Its enduring popularity isn’t just nostalgia — it’s the result of continuous care, thoughtful updates, and a community that refuses to let it fade.

-The newly released Update 158041 (October 14 2025) from Forgotten Empires and Xbox Game Studios is the latest milestone in that 25-year story.
+The newly released Update 158041 (October 14 2025) from Forgotten Empires and World’s Edge Studio ships alongside the launch of the Chronicles: Alexander the Great expansion.
+It is the latest milestone in that 25-year story.

-This patch brings stability improvements, performance optimization, gameplay fixes, campaign refinements, and modding updates — subtle but vital engineering work that ensures AoE II: DE remains one of the most polished real-time strategy games ever made.
+This patch brings stability fixes, gameplay corrections, balance tweaks for the new Chronicles civilizations, campaign mission fixes, and modding updates — work that keeps AoE II: DE one of the most polished real-time strategy games still in active development.

 Update 158041 – Highlights from the Official Patch Notes